-The current study investigates the observed diurnal variability in dust loading over the global tropics, sub-tropics, and mid-latitudes by examining aerosol extinction and aerosol type observations from CATS.
-The day-night data quality consistency is assessed through a comparison of davtime and night-time CATS observations with AERONET sun and lunar data.
-The spatial variations in CATS-derived DAOD is assured with MISR non-spherical, dust AOD and CALIOP DAOD.
-A

-- 105 - statistical approach is undertaken to systematically determine the statistical significance of the dust diurnal variability.
-The dust diurnal cycle over key regions are discussed along with the driving meteorological processes.
-The methods, results, and conclusions/discussion are provided in Sections 2, 3, and 4, respectively.
+The current study investigates the observed diurnal variability in dust loading over the global tropics, subtropics, and mid-latitudes by examining aerosol extinction and aerosol type observations from CATS.
+The day-night data quality consistency is assessed through a comparison of daytime and nighttime CATS observations with AERONET sun and lunar data.
+The spatial variations in CATS-derived DAOD is assured with MISR nonspherical dust AOD and CALIOP DAOD.
+A statistical approach is undertaken to systematically determine the statistical significance of the diurnal variability in dust.
+The diurnal dust cycle over key regions is discussed along with the driving meteorological processes.
+The methods, results, and conclusions/discussion are provided in Sects.
+2, 3, and 4, respectively.

-2 Data and Methods
+2 Data and methods